Updated: Apr 7

-This recipe is based on a traditional Easter rice pie dish, Pastiera di Riso.
-Growing up we'd always have this pastry at Easter time - Nonna would make big trays of it.
-This isn't the easiest recipe to veganise - with ricotta and eggs as key ingredients for the filling!
-To substitute, I've used tofu for the ricotta and cornflour to thicken instead of eggs.
+Pastiera di Riso.
+Growing up we'd always have a rice pie at Easter - Nonna would make big trays of it.
+This is a shortcrust version (not so much like Nonna's - find the other version here).
+To veganise, I've used tofu for the ricotta and cornflour to thicken instead of eggs.
 If you're not into tofu, you can use another plant based ricotta.
 Or simply omit the tofu and don't worry about the 'ricotta' element...it will still be delicious.
 Buona Pasqua a tutti!

 1 cup arborio rice